Sue: Is this the first time we’ve seen the words ‘Doctor Who and the...’ in the title?

-Sue: This is a great scene.
-I’m not sure you’d get away with it today, not with all the compliance forms you have to fill in nowadays.
-It looks like the public haven’t got a clue they are appearing in an episode of Doctor Who.
-The camera is miles away.
-It really is well-directed; very gritty and realistic.
-It’s more Cathy Come Home than Doctor Who at this point.
+Sue: This is great.
+I’m not sure you’d get away with something like this today, not with all the compliance forms you have to deal with.
+I don’t think the public actually knew they were appearing in an episode of Doctor Who; the camera is miles away.
+It’s really well-directed, though.
+It’s very realistic.
+It’s more Cathy Come Home than Doctor Who.

 Sue: It looks like Terrazzo.
 Or maybe it’s Karndean.
-It’s very nice whatever it is.
-They are clearly the most advanced civilisation with flooring like that.
+It’s very nice, whatever it is.
+They must be an advanced civilisation if they’ve invented flooring as nice as that.

 Masters collapses in the street, and half of London follows in his wake.

-Sue: Bloody hell, it’s turned into Threads now.
+Sue: Bloody hell, it’s turned into Threads.
 This is very bleak.

-Sue: Hang on, I thought the Doctor was a thousand and something.
+Sue: But I thought the Doctor was only a thousand and something.

 Nicol: The Doctor lies.

-Oh, so she is listening, even if her face is buried in the Facebook.
+Oh, so she is listening, even if her face is buried in Facebook.

-Sue: Can he not feel or smell the heat coming from behind him?
-And surely he can hear that terrible music!
-My poor dog.top
+Sue: Can’t he feel the heat coming off that wall?
+And surely he can hear that terrible music.
+Our poor dog…

-Sue: The Brigadier does a lot of his work on the telephone, doesn’t he?
-This is a masterclass in telephone acting.
+Sue: The Brigadier seems to spend a lot of time on the telephone.
+This is a basically a masterclass in telephone acting.

-And then Captain Hawkins is shot down by a Silurian’s death ray.
+Captain Hawkins is killed by the Silurians’ death ray.

 Me: No!
 Not Paul Darrow!